U.S. Department of State Seal

 Issuing Authority: The Ghana Police Criminal Investigation Department

-Special Seal(s) / Color / Format: Printed on gray security paper.
+Special Seal(s) / Color / Format: Printed on off-yellow security paper.
 Has the Ghana Police logo in the upper center and also a central watermark of the logo.
 The applicant’s picture is on the center right with a holographic seal affixing the picture to the document.

-Issuing Authority Personnel Title: There is no issuing authority personnel title
+Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Registration Criteria: There is no registration criteria
+Registration Criteria: There are no registration criteria.

 Procedure for Obtaining: